Well, at the state of the coup speech, he said, let's make this a year of action.

 I mean, it makes when you flood the country with millions of people who are pre destined to vote Democrat in a vast majority sense, who are inexperienced and low wage, what in the world is going to happen?

-When you when you bring in that many or legalize that many who and you've given up on your assimilation, the assimilation aspect of immigration, then you have balkanization that takes place.
+When you bring in that many or legalize that many and you've given up on your assimilation, the assimilation aspect of immigration, then you have balkanization that takes place.

 There's no evidence that this works.